Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-Though the majority of ultrasound exams are performed with a transducer on your skin, some ultrasounds are done inside your body (invasive ultrasounds).
-For these exams, a specialized transducer is attached to a probe that's inserted into a natural opening in your body.
+Some ultrasounds are done inside your body.
+A transducer is attached to a probe that's inserted into a natural opening in your body.
 Examples of these exams include:

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.